 We have created different dog breeds for practical reasons; many are related to hunting, the prime desire of dogs.
 The six aspects of the predatory hunting sequence dogs crave are searching, stalking, chasing, fighting, celebration, and consumption.
 Let’s take a brief look at each of these components.

 Searching: The predator has first to find the prey, so most dogs are good at searching with their nose.
 Bloodhounds are an example of a breed that can’t stop sniffing for things.
 It makes Bloodhounds whole to use their nose to find stuff.

 Stalking: Once the prey has been located, the predator has to sneak up and get closer to make the hunt more likely to succeed.
 Pointers are an example of a breed that does this more intensely than anyone else.

 Fighting: Once the prey is caught.
 It will fight back.
 It will be a struggle for the predator to get its meal.
 There are no suicide rabbits.
 A dog must be able to persevere in this battle.
-An extreme example of a dog breed, that won’t back down is pit bulls.
+The pit bull is an extreme example of a dog breed that won’t back down.

 Celebration: The prey was caught and killed.
 Many dogs carry it around in their mouth proudly and have a swagger in their step doing it.
 That is a celebration.

 Consumption: Time to eat.
 In the wild, survival depends on it.
 In a human household, other food is available.
 Some dogs will eat their kills; many domestic dogs won’t.

 I know walking with your dog is a popular activity.
 By all means, walk with your dog and have a good time.
 But understand, walking with your dog is also just a surrogate activity; just not the best one.